Aston Martin DB7 Vantage V12 For Sale

 control module developed in the USA.

-Gearbox swap V1.0 made its debut at the DB7 25th Anniversary event (September 2019) where it sat beside another prototype - the original TWR DB7 prototype.
+Gearbox swap V1.0 (not the finished version) made its debut at the DB7 25th Anniversary event (September 2019) where it sat in pride of place beside another prototype - the original TWR DB7 prototype.
+This photo demonstyartes the significance and acceptance of this unique DB7 in the Aston Martin community.

 It looks like this:

-The car had already been driven several hundred miles with an engineer from the Callum Vanquish 25 project for initial calibration, but I then also drove the car for several more hundred miles to Beta Test and feedback for further calibration tweaks.
+The car had already been driven several hundred miles with an engineer from the Callum Vanquish 25 project for initial calibration, but I then also drove the car for several more hundred miles to Beta Test and feedback for further calibration tweaks (occasionally with an engineer sat beside me with a laptop).
 Even before these final adjustments it was immediately clear that the extra gear had transformed the car.
 Driving at anything above 45mph was now much more relaxed and I had the distinct impression that this was how the car should have been built in the first place if Aston had had access to a 6 speed auto at the time (which I now know they didn't).
-Going back now would be like going from colour TV back to black and white.
+Going back now would be like going from colour TV back to black and white!

-Fuel economy was now regularly into 24/25mpg.
-Obviously, "spirited" driving would reduce these, but either way, a huge improvement.
+Fuel economy was now regularly above 20mpg.
+Obviously, "spirited" driving would reduce this considerably, but either way, a huge improvement.

 19. Gear display update.